-The fair values of held to maturity investment securities are based on prices published by brokers.
+The fair values of held for sale investment securities are based on prices published by securities exchange.
 Fair values of term deposits are based on discounted cash flows using a discount rate based on current market rates offered for deposits with similar maturity dates.